elenasamuylova/drafts/llm_course/README.md

 Let’s keep building your evaluation toolkit!

-# Chapter 4: Model-Based Scoring
+# Chapter 4: Model-based scoring

 The evaluation methods we've covered so far — like overlap-based metrics (BLEU, ROUGE) and text pattern checks — are deterministic and rule-based.
 While useful, they can be too rigid for evaluating the rich, open-ended outputs generated by LLMs.